fawda123/sgdepth_manu/README.md

 `sg_shps.RData` Shapefiles of seagrass coverage polygons for each segment

+`sgpts_2009_irl.RData` All seagrass depth points for Choctawhatchee Bay (all segments)

-`sgpts_irl_2009.RData` All seagrass depth points for Indian River Lagoon (all segments)
+`sgpts_2009_irl.RData` All seagrass depth points for Indian River Lagoon (all segments)

-`sgpts_tb_2010.RData` All seagrass depth points for Tampa Bay (all segments)
+`sgpts_2010_tb.RData` All seagrass depth points for Tampa Bay (all segments)

 `shps.RData` Multiple shapefiles for each segment, including all segment polygons, individual segment polygons, and seagrass depth points for each segment

 `tb_light.RData` Seagrass light requirements for Tampa Bay, slightly modified output from `secchi_doc` function, created in `light_tb` chunk

-`tb_sats.RData` Two element list including raster image of all averaged clarity data and data frame of each year of clarity data from satellite images, processed in sg_depth.RProj
+`tb_sats.RData` Two element list including raster image of all averaged clarity data and data frame of each year of clarity data from satellite images for Tampa Bay 2003-2010, processed in sg_depth.RProj

 `tb_seg.RData` Shapefile polygon of Tampa Bay, all segments